argokulnath/Pick-Place-Machine/README.md

 This code should work for any stepper motor all Hbot designs should work
 * but this code is for linear drive design not for h-bot or other corexy mechanisms (u can customise it if you want to)
+* Connect RPI and Arduino via USB Cable inorder for this code to work!

 # Necessary library for RPI
 * Use raspbian os